Wilkes University: Women's conference titles

-Annual and Major Campus Events
+Annual and major campus events

 Lecture series

 The university sponsors and hosts academically focused lectures series for its students and community.
 The Max Rosenn Lecture Series in Law and Humanities was established in the 1980s, and has brought many speakers to the university including author Norman Mailer, Supreme Court Justice John Paul Stevens, and journalist Bob Woodward.
-The Allan P. Kirby Lecture in Free Enterprise and Entrepreneurship has also hosted speakers including journalist and television host John Stossel, and former New York Governor George Pataki.
-The center hosts two lectures annually.
+The Allan P. Kirby Lecture in Free Enterprise and Entrepreneurship has also hosted speakers including journalist and television host John Stossel, and former New York governor George Pataki.
 The United Nations lecture series was launched in the 2011–2012 academic year and the program brings U.N. officials to the campus to speak to students throughout the year through a partnership with the Higher Education Alliance of the United Nations.

 Annual High School Mathematics Contest

 For over 60 years Wilkes University has been the host of the Annual High School Mathematics Contest as sponsored by the Luzerne County Council of Teachers of Mathematics (LCCTM).
 Every year juniors and seniors from Luzerne County high schools come to Wilkes University to participate in the competition.
 The first-place winner in both the junior and senior divisions are awarded a full-tuition scholarship to Wilkes University.